1-130th “Panthers” Attack Battalion Welcomes New Commander

 |0

-This work, 1-130th “Panthers” Attack Battalion Welcomes New Commander [Image 5 of 5], by SGT Hannah Tarkelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1-130th “Panthers” Attack Battalion Welcomes New Commander, by CPT Patrick Montandon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT